IABTechLab/uid2-self-serve-portal/README.md

 #### Tech Stack

 For logging, we use [Loki and Grafana](https://grafana.com/oss/loki/) to store and query logs.
-We use [winston](https://www.npmjs.com/package/express-winston) in our [express](https://www.npmjs.com/package/express) app to format and label our log outputs for ingestion into Loki.
+We use the [winston-express](https://www.npmjs.com/package/winston-express) helper for [express](https://www.npmjs.com/package/express) in order to log to [winston](https://github.com/winstonjs/winston) from the browser.
+It helps format and label our log outputs for ingestion into Loki.

 #### Development setup